 (10) For resources that are both providing Regulation and have submitted Energy Bids for the RTM, Dispatch Instructions will be based on the Regulation Ramp Rate of the resource rather than the Operational Ramp Rate if the Dispatch Operating Point remains within the Regulating Range.
 The Regulating Range will limit the Ramping of Dispatch Instructions issued to resources that are providing Regulation.

-34.6 Dispatch Instructions for Generating Units and Participating Load.
+34.6 Dispatch Instructions for Generating Units, Participating Loads, and Proxy Demand Resources

 The CAISO may issue Dispatch Instructions covering: